When Seconds Count, Self Defence is a Human Right

 Where violent attacks happen here most people are forced to run, hide, be victims or improvise with makeshift weapons of defence.
 When it happens it is suddenly very real.

-The Libertarian Party has called to re-open the discussion about self-defence in the UK.
 It’s clear that preventing law abiding people from having the means to defend themselves puts them in greater danger.
 If violent crime is to be prevented only the intended victim is present to do it, they must be allowed the means.

-We call for the immediate re-classification of pepper sprays and other non-lethal aids to self defence, and then a longer term review of all firearms legislation and licensing.
+I call for the immediate re-classification of pepper sprays and other non-lethal aids to self defence, and then a longer term review of all firearms legislation and licensing.

 Only the law abiding obey the law, while criminals do what they want to be armed and at an advantage to unarmed targets.
 It’s time UK law stopped making ordinary people into victims.
 It’s time to have this discussion.
 Self defence is a human right.